heythemba/alx-pre_course/README.md

 My first readme
-This file has been updated from GitHub interface.
+This is an update from GitHub interface.